wg481/wg481/README.md

 Very little GApps Script, amateur text-based Python, pretty good Scratch, absolutely garbage C#, and great RPG Maker MV (RMMV).

 ## What are you working on?
 Right now I have a project that is almost ready to be put on Github.
-It'll be completely open-source and ready for use by anyone.
+It'll be completely open-source and ready for use by anyone.<br>
+I began some modernization work on @nitrodragon's *Thundering Sky* project.
+Check out my fork [here](https://github.com/wg481/ThunderingSky)

 ## What projects do you like?
  - [GYTB by MrCheeze](https://github.com/MrCheeze/GYTB)